 Let’s take a look at the most recent stats on gun crime.

 Essential Gun Violence Statistics (Editor’s Choice)

-- 58 people died in the Las Vegas Strip massacre
+- Almost 60 people died in the Las Vegas Strip massacre

-- 44% of US adults have a gun in their household
+- In the US, 44% of adults keep a gun in their household

-- 57% of the people support the implementation of more rigorous gun control laws
+- 57% of people support the implementation of stricter gun control laws

 Gun Violence Stats